TwinkleJoseph/contact-management-system/README.md

 This application has a front-end built using Vue JS and backend RESTful service built in NodeJS.
 Database is hosted in PostgreSQL database.

-## 3. Deployment
+## 3. Deployment on Docker
 Application can be deployed onto docker.
+Make sure that Docker or Docker Desktop is installed on your machine.

 ### 3.1.
 Build images
 docker compose build